shenwei356/kmcp/docs/tutorial/searching/index.md

 1. K-mer sketches instead of all k-mers are computed.
 2. Reference genomes are not splitted into chunks.
 3. Smaller false positive rate (`-f`) and more than one hash functions (`-n`) are used to improve accuracy.
-4. Using bigger k-mer size: 31.
+4. Using a bigger k-mer size: 31.

 Supported k-mer (sketches) types: